Daybook Data Processing Addendum (DPA)

 This list is current as of the Effective Date and is updated in accordance with clause 8.

-Lawful basis for cross-border transfers (POPIA section 72)
+Lawful basis for cross-border transfers (UK GDPR Chapter V and POPIA section 72)

 Categories of processing, summary